cjlearn/pressent-tdd/README.md

-There are plenty of other benefits of TDD: built-in automated verification against regressions, fearless refactoring, always-truthful documentaiont, for example.
+There are plenty of other benefits of TDD: built-in automated verification against regressions, fearless refactoring, always-truthful documentaion, for example.
 But those don't require test-driven development, only unit-tested code.
 With test-driven you get it all.